JBalila/my-portfolio-site/README.md

 This is the repository for my portfolio website, containing:

     - A 'Home' page with my Github and LinkedIn links, ways to contact me, and a list of my technical skills
-    - An 'About' page with a quick bio and my picture
-    - A 'Projects' page showcasing my work
+    - A 'Projects' page showcasing my work throughout the years

-This website was built using the React framework with Typescript and styled with CSS
+This website was built using the React framework with Typescript and styled with CSS.

 ## Deployment